 You can see a proper download of the Brexit Millionaire Scammer nonsense here.

-This is the risk statement further down their page, that protects the from recoveries:
+This is the risk disclaimer statement further down their page, that protects them from legal action:

 Important Note: Trading in FX and CFDs involves a high risk of loss due to the leveraged nature of the trading which might lead to the total loss of your capital and which might not be appropriate for all types of investors.
 Please read our full risk warning and the relevant broker you will be registered with to ensure that you understand the risks involved prior to proceeding, taking into consideration your relevant experience.
 Seek independent advice if necessary.
 The information contained in this website and disclosure documents is of a general nature only, and does not take into account your personal circumstances, financial situation or needs.
 You should consider the brokerage Client Agreement carefully, and seek independent advice before deciding whether trading in such products is suitable for you.